Home

 Early in April, set the plants into the cold frame to harden off.

-The growing strawberries can be planted outdoors later in the month.
+The strawberries can be planted outdoors later in the month.

 Beginning late in May the plants grow an abundance of white flowers, followed by the first fruit in early June.

-An ideal spot for growing strawberries is above a low railroad-tie retaining wall.
+An ideal spot for planting strawberry plants is above a low railroad-tie retaining wall.

 You may want yours to edge a garden walk, to grow in a strawberry barrel, or add interest to a rock garden.